FrappaF/Blunt/README.md

 ```

-It is also possible to define blunt classes inside a blunt.
-(Whoa!)
+Hold onto your hats, because it gets even more "exciting"!
+You can define blunt classes inside another blunt.
+(Whoa!
+Mind-blowing, right?
+No, not really.)
 #### Example

 ```(blunt)